More about: 4 Best Day Trips to Amalfi Coast from Rome

 It is undeniable that Amalfi is one of the most amazing places to visit on the Italian coast.
 Its deep blue and crystal clear waters will not leave you indifferent, nor will its narrow and picturesque streets.
 Neither will Positano, another postcard village.
 That's why I propose this double excursion to Amalfi and Positano by minibus.

-Again this tour will depart from Rome by train and continue through Positano and Amalfi by minivan in a group of maximum 15 people to enjoy spectacular views along the way.
+Again, this tour will depart from Rome by train and continue through Positano and Amalfi by minivan in a group of maximum 15 people to enjoy spectacular views along the way.
 The driver-guide will leave you enough time to immortalize the moment with photos.
-Of course, the sight you will see there will be unforgettable!
+Of course, the view you will see there will be unforgettable!

-• Means of transport: Train to reach the coast and then minibus to tour the two villages with a maximum of 15 people.
+- Means of transport: Train to get to the coast and then minibus to visit the two villages with a maximum of 15 people.

-3. Take advantage of a shore excursion and visit the spectacular Pompeii
+3. Take advantage of an excursion to the coast and visit the spectacular Pompeii

-Departing from Positano you can take a tour to the city of Pompeii which is world famous for its archaeological value.
+Departing from Positano you can take a tour to the city of Pompeii which is known worldwide for its archaeological value.

 In 79 B.C. the city was devoured by the Vesuvius volcano and was completely ruined under the volcanic ash.
 It used to be a city with great development and growth potential.